microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 * Azure AI Search to discovery content from uploaded files
 * Cosmos database to view the status of uploaded files

+The diagram below illustrates the end user’s interaction with the Information Assistant and the subsequent orchestration of their workflow by the front-end application.
+The front-end leverages VNET integration to connect to the private network and utilizes private DNS zones to establish connections with the following services:

+* __Azure Storage Account (Blob Storage)__: Used for file uploads.
+* __Azure OpenAI__: Enables prompt submissions.
+* __Azure AI Search__: Facilitates content discovery from uploaded files.
+* __Cosmos DB__: Provides visibility into the status of uploaded files.

 ![Secure Deploy - Front End Architecture](../images/secure-deploy-front-end-architecture.png)

 ## Back end

-Back-end processing handles file upload, extraction, and enrichment leveraging AI Services as illustrated below:
+Back-end processing takes care of private file uploads, document extraction and enrichment leveraging AI Services as illustrated in the following diagram:

 ![Secure Deploy - Function Architecture](../images/secure-deploy-function-architecture.png)